Skip to content

 • Exposure to a broad spectrum of surgical procedures, providing a solid foundation for specialized training.

-Plastic Surgery Residency
+Breast and Onco-Plastic Surgery Residency

 Board Certification and Licensure